1936 Auckland Rugby League season: Senior grade registrations and transfers

-At their annual meeting on 24 February Newton Rangers announced the following new players, C. Watson (Northern Wairoa Rugby Union rep.) and J. Ginders (ex-Richmond), R. Merrick (North Auckland rep.), and R. Robinson (ex-Taranaki rep).
+At their annual meeting on 24 February Newton Rangers announced the following new players, C. Watson (Northern Wairoa Rugby Union rep.) and Joseph Ginders (ex-Richmond), R. Merrick (North Auckland rep.), and R. Robinson (ex-Taranaki rep).

-At their annual general meeting Marist nominated the following new playing members, Norman Boyd (N.S.W. rep forward from Leeton), John Anderson (from the Blackball club on the West Coast), Blake (ex-Wellington), Breed (Otahuhu), and Rennie.
+At their annual general meeting Marist nominated the following new playing members, Norman Boyd (N.S.W. rep forward from Leeton), John Anderson (from the Blackball club on the West Coast), Blake (ex-Wellington), William (Bill) Breed (Otahuhu), and Rennie.

 At Richmond's annual meeting they welcomed George Tittleton to the club who was a New Zealand representative who had previously been playing in the Waikato.

 At their annual meeting City Rovers nominating the following new players: T.C.
 Allen (ex-Auckland rugby union rep), R.H.
 Dawson, S. Tipene (Panmure), and Harry Wayne was welcomed back from Taranaki.

-At the board of control meeting on April 1 G. Kerr was transferred from Newton Rangers to Ellerslie.
+At the board of control meeting on April 1 George Kerr was transferred from Newton Rangers to Ellerslie.
 K. Massey (Devonport) was reinstated and 18 applications were made for senior registration.
-R.L.
-Merrick of the City club in Whangarei transferred to Newton Rangers.
+Robert L. Merrick of the City club in Whangarei transferred to Newton Rangers.

 On April 15 at the board of control meeting the following transfers and registrations occurred.
 H. Crook (Devonport), subject to Newton approval, A.C.
 Miller (Devonport), from City Rovers; A.C.
 Greenwood (Devonport), from Otahuhu; Robert L. Merrick (Newton), approved by Northland and the New Zealand Council; J.L.
 Wall (Ellerslie), to Newton; A.G.
 Kennedy, of Hobsonville, A.H.
 Forbes (Kumeu) and T.G.
 Jordan (Northcote) to Devonport.
-Transfers:- K. Finlayson, Otahuhu thirds, to Marist Old Boys’ senior reserves; R.G.
+Transfers:- K. Finlayson, Otahuhu thirds, to Marist Old Boys' senior reserves; R.G.
 Aro, Ponsonby to Marists; Norman Boyd, Marists to Ponsonby.
 Clearances:- R. White (Pukemiro), to Newton; George Tittleton and Wally Tittleton, Taupiri to Richmond, approved by South Auckland.
-J. O’Brien's registration from Huntly with Mount Albert was referred back to South Auckland.
+J. O'Brien's registration from Huntly with Mount Albert was referred back to South Auckland.
 Arnold Porteous was reinstated and allowed to play for City Rovers.

 At the ARL executive meeting on April 22 the following registrations were accepted: M. Simms (Devonport), A. McGill (Devonport), Wally Tittleton (Richmond), George Tittleton (Richmond), C.J.
-Glasgow (Newton), E.A.
-Morgan (Ponsonby), A.J.
+Glasgow (Newton), Edgar A. Morgan (Ponsonby), A.J.
 Watkins (Mount Albert).
 Leonard L. Knock was reinstated and registered with Newton.
 The following transfer were approved: H. Crook, Newton to Devonport; A. Wicks, Devonport to R.V.; F.R.
 Halsey, Otahuhu to Mount Albert; M. Hucker, Otahuhu to Mount Albert; V. Barchard, City to Marist.

-From the April 29 meeting the following transfers were approved:- R. Middleton (Newton to Ponsonby); George A. Kerr (Newton to Devonport); Arnold O. Porteous (Newton to City); W. Cuff (Mount Albert to Newton); Midgley (Ponsonby), subject to regrade, Dunn (Ellerslie) and Shippe (Mount Albert), to Green Lane.
+From the April 29 meeting the following transfers were approved:- Ray Middleton (Newton to Ponsonby); George A. Kerr (Newton to Devonport); Arnold O. Porteous (Newton to City); W. Cuff (Mount Albert to Newton); Midgley (Ponsonby), subject to regrade, Dunn (Ellerslie) and Shippe (Mount Albert), to Green Lane.
 Ponsonby informed the league that R. Bright and Lou Hutt had been granted transfers to Newton.
 Other players registered were W. Barlow, T. Allen (City), S.J.
 Davis, N.L.
 Parris (Ponsonby), R.L.
 Haslam, R. Aro, John Anderson (Marist).
 Arnold Porteous and Leonard L. Knock's re-instatements were approved.